A Complete Guide to Conversion of Company

 • “Continuing existence” is stated.

-• a declaration endorsing the conversion
+• A declaration endorsing the conversion

 The document that formally implements your business entity conversion is the Certificate of Conversion, commonly referred to as the Articles or Statement of Conversion.
 Basic information regarding your converting and converted entities is provided in this conversion document.
-The Certificate of Conversion normally contains at least the following details in addition to basic information:
+The Certificate of Conversion typically contains at least the following details in addition to basic information:

 • Information on the tax status and the effectiveness of the plan of conversion’s approval statement

-• Although ownership interests and liabilities normally carry over to the converted business, state laws on conversion vary from state to state.
+• Although ownership interests and liabilities typically carry over to the converted business, state laws on conversion vary from state to state.
 Depending on your converting and converted entities, there might or might not be tax repercussions.

 Why Kanakkupillai for Company Conversion